juan-carlos-trimino/IaC-cos-storage/README.md

 > allowed_ip (Optional, list(list(string)))

 A list of (IPv4 or IPv6 addresses in CIDR format) allowed continuous non-overlapping IP address ranges for the container.
 If a request from a client IP that is not in this IP address list, the client request would be rejected.
-If not provided, bucket is allowed to be accessed from any IP address.
+If not provided, the bucket is allowed to be accessed from any IP address.
+The default value is `null`.

 ```
 allowed_ip = [
-  # [
+  [
-  #   "192.168.10.0/24",
+    "192.168.10.0/24",
-  #   "192.168.25.200/32"
+    "192.168.25.200/32"
-  # ],
+  ],
-  # [
+  [
-  #   "192.169.10.100/30"
+    "192.169.10.100/30"
-  # ]
+  ]
-  null,
-  null
 ]
 ```
 ***